MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdOperation.md

 # AdOperation
 Represents the definition of an ad constructed via [AdBuilderSpace](./AdBuilderSpace).
 The ad is only stored in the system when any of the methods on this object are invoked or when the script finishes execution, whichever comes first.
-For more efficiency, store the operation objects in an array and only invoke its methods when all operations have been constructed.
+To make the script execute more efficiently, store the operation objects in an array and only invoke its methods when all operations have been constructed.
 Example usage:
 ```javascript
  // For the purpose of this example, suppose that the fetchAdText() function